-Atomic swap is a technology based on smart contracts that enables the exchange of one cryptocurrency for another without the need for an exchange or other intermediaries.
-Also known as atomic cross-chain trading, atomic swaps involve the exchange of one cryptocurrency to another, even if they are running in different blockchain networks.
+Atomic swap is a technology based on smart contracts that enables the exchange of different cryptocurrencies without the need for a centralized market or other intermediaries.
+Also known as atomic cross-chain trading, atomic swaps involve the trade of one cryptocurrency to another, even if they are running in different blockchain networks.

 The concept of an atomic swap was first described in 2013 by Tier Nolan.
 It was presented as an innovative technique that would allow independent parties to swap cryptocurrency units directly from their addresses (or wallets).
 Although Tier Nolan is often acknowledged as the creator of atomic swaps, the idea of performing cross-chain peer-to-peer trades was already being discussed before that.
 In 2012, Daniel Larimer came up with a trustless exchange protocol called P2PTradeX, which is considered by many as the prototype of atomic swap technology.